 BTI started with developing the Help Point units and underground radio systems and quickly evolved to provide network access nodes to security equipment.
 Eventually, BTI had the privilege to provide critical elements for train control systems and electronic equipment for train networking systems.
 As the success of these projects grew, BTI emerged as an ‘urban technology’ company where we developed smart systems for city environments.

-In the pandemic’s epicenter, Charles and the team at BTI continue to develop systems and products with ‘partner companies’ to address the needs of the MTA, the City of New York, and the State of New York.
+Charles and the team at BTI continue to develop systems and products with ‘partner companies’ to address the needs of the MTA, the City of New York, and the State of New York.